open-ephys-plugins/intan-rhd-usb/README.md

 ## Usage

-Instructions for using the Rhythm Plugins are available [here](https://open-ephys.github.io/gui-docs/User-Manual/Plugins/Intan-RHD-USB.html).
+Instructions for using the Intan RHD USB are available [here](https://open-ephys.github.io/gui-docs/User-Manual/Plugins/Intan-RHD-USB.html).

 ## Building from source